mmdagent-ex/site-doc/content.en/docs/92_plugin_julius.md

 **show_caption**

 Displays subtitles.
 The voice recognition results are displayed on the left side of the screen and the voice synthesis content (the sentence given with **SYNTH_START**) is displayed on the right side.
+Set to false to disable it.

 {{<mdf>}}
 show_caption=true